Digilent/Arty-S7/README.md

 | OS        | No         |
 | SW        | No         |

-FIXME: remove any submodules that are not present in the root repo.

 This demo was moved into this repository during 2020.1 updates.
 Its history prior to these updates can be found in its old repository, linked below:
 * https://github.com/Digilent/Arty-S7-25-GPIO/